 I knew I wanted to be a dentist when I was a junior in high school.
 I was very fortunate that the dentist I started seeing at age 12 always made everything so comfortable for me.
 He was compassionate, truly enjoyed his work, and was excellent technically.
 I knew that was the kind of dentist I wanted to become.

 What excites me as a dentist is the opportunity to help improve the lives of my patients.
-When a patient tells me “I love my new smile,” “my mouth has never felt better,” or “that was the easiest dental experience I have ever had,” it is always a great feeling!
+When a patient tells me, “I love my new smile,” “my mouth has never felt better,” or “that was the easiest dental experience I have ever had,” it is always a great feeling!

 - Academy of General Dentistry, fellow

-- American College of Dentistry, fellow
+- American College of Dentists, fellow

 - Florida Academy of Cosmetic Dentistry, founding member and past president